 - Learn about Acute Mountain Sickness and be prepared in case you get certain symptoms.
 It is a major problem when hiking to higher altitudes.

 Please know about the packing limitations so that you don’t burden your back.
-The items below are just for reference purpose.
+The items below are just for reference purposes.

 Toiletries and Personal Hygiene